Dry Creek Valley AVA: History

-At the turn of the 20th century, Dry Creek Valley was one of California's most prominent producers of Zinfandel.
-During Prohibition, much of the valley was converted to plum, pear, and prune trees, and much of the fruit was processed by Sunsweet Growers in Healdsburg.
-Since the resurgence of wine grape production in the 1970s, Cabernet Sauvignon and Zinfandel have become the most planted varieties, and Dry Creek Valley AVA has become one of the state's top Zinfandel producers.
-Sauvignon blanc has become the most important white grape varietal produced in the valley.
+Grapes, primarily of the Zinfandel variety, have been grown in the valley area since the beginning in the 1800s.
+Among the original settlers was Svente Parker Hallengren, a Swedish immigrant who planted vineyards in the fertile soil of the valley in 1868 and shipped wine back to Sweden.
+At the turn of the 20th century, Dry Creek Valley was one of California's most prominent producers of Zinfandel with nine wineries and 883 acre of vineyards contributing to the state's wine boom.
+However, Prohibition caused most of the valley to convert to plum, pear, and prune trees, with much of the fruit processed by Sunsweet Growers in Healdsburg.
+Since the resurgence of wine grape production in the 1970s, Cabernet Sauvignon and Zinfandel have become the most planted varieties, and Dry Creek Valley, again, one of the state's top Zinfandel producers.
+Blocks of old-vine Zinfandel, having survived Prohibition, are distinctive with stout vines standing alone with no trellis, their gnarled arms seeming to flail in all directions.
+Sauvignon Blanc has become the most important white grape varietal produced in the valley.